Deokishisu/FRLG-Plus/FAQ.md

 ### How do I link to other games?
 When is the earliest I can link?
 FRLG+ is fully compatible with everything that the vanilla international FireRed and LeafGreen games were compatible with.
 If your emulator supports linking, refer to its documentation for how to initiate a link.

-The player may link with all Gen 3 GBA and GCN games the moment they receive the Pokédex.
+The player may link with all Generation III GBA and GCN games the moment they receive the Pokédex.
 Finishing the Net Center on One Island is no longer a prerequisite for trading with the Hoenn games, trading with the Orre games, using Pokémon Box: Ruby and Sapphire, or receiving Eggs or Pokémon that are not in the Kanto Pokédex.

 ### Where are the new Move Tutors and what moves do they teach?
 <details>